Pierre Trudeau: Religious beliefs

-Trudeau was a Roman Catholic and attended Mass throughout his life.
+Trudeau was Catholic and attended Mass throughout his life.
 While mostly private about his beliefs, he made it clear that he was a believer, stating, in an interview with the United Church Observer in 1971: "I believe in life after death, I believe in God and I'm a Christian."
 Trudeau maintained, however, that he preferred to impose constraints on himself rather than have them imposed from the outside.
 In this sense, he believed he was more like a Protestant than a Catholic of the era in which he was schooled.

-Michael W. Higgins, a former President of Catholic St. Thomas University, researched Trudeau's spirituality and finds that it incorporated elements of three Catholic traditions.
-The first of these was the Jesuits who provided his education up to the college level.
+Michael W. Higgins, a former president of Catholic St. Thomas University, researched Trudeau's spirituality and found that it incorporated elements of three Catholic traditions.
+The first of these was the Jesuits, who provided his education up to the college level.
 Trudeau frequently displayed the logic and love of argument consistent with that tradition.
-A second great spiritual influence in Trudeau's life was Dominican.
+A second great spiritual influence in Trudeau's life was the Dominican Order.
 According to Michel Gourgues, professor at Dominican University College, Trudeau "considered himself a lay Dominican".
 He studied philosophy under Dominican Father Louis-Marie Régis and remained close to him throughout his life, regarding Régis as "spiritual director and friend".
-Another skein in Trudeau's spirituality was a contemplative aspect acquired from his association with the Benedictine tradition.
+Another element in Trudeau's spirituality was an appreciation for contemplation acquired from his association with the Benedictine tradition.
 According to Higgins, Trudeau was convinced of the centrality of meditation in a life fully lived.
 Trudeau meditated regularly after being initiated into Transcendental Meditation by the Maharishi Mahesh Yogi.
-He took retreats at Saint-Benoît-du-Lac, Quebec and regularly attended Hours and the Eucharist at Montreal's Benedictine community.
+He took retreats at Saint-Benoît-du-Lac, Quebec and regularly attended Hours and Mass at Montreal's Benedictine community.

 Although never publicly theological in the way of Margaret Thatcher or Tony Blair, nor evangelical, in the way of Jimmy Carter or George W. Bush, Trudeau's spirituality, according to Michael W. Higgins, "suffused, anchored, and directed his inner life.
 In no small part, it defined him."
+Prior to his career in politics and evident shift towards religion and to practicing Catholicism, Trudeau had been a secular humanist and worked as a board member of the Humanist Fellowship of Montreal until moving to Ottawa to become an MP in 1965.